mchancan/citylearn/README.md

 CityLearn is an interactive open framework for training and testing navigation algorithms on real-world environments with extreme visual appearance changes including day to night or summer to winter transitions.
 We leverage publicly available datasets, often used in visual place recognition and autonomous vehicles research, consisting of multiple traversals across different seasons, time of day or weather conditions.
 CityLearn is also designed to test the generalization capabilities of navigation algorithms including reinforcement learning agents.

-## Installation

-### Requirements
+## Requirements

-CityLearn is developed on top of the Unity ML-Agents toolkit, which runs on Mac OS X, Windows, or Linux.
+CityLearn is developed on top of the Unity ML-Agents toolkit, which can run on Mac OS X, Windows, or Linux.

-Dependencies:
+Some dependencies:

 * Python 3.6
 * Unity game engine
 * Unity ML-Agents toolkit

-### Configuring and using CityLearn!
+## Configuring and using CityLearn

 1. Download and install [Unity](https://unity.com/products/core-platform) 2017.4 from [here](https://unity3d.com/get-unity/download/archive) or through [UnityHub](https://store.unity.com/download).